Disentangling Multiple Features in Video Sequences using Gaussian Processes in Variational Autoencoders: Experiments

 For the decoder, we have 7 deconvolutional layers, with batch normalization between each layer.
 The first layer begins with 64 filters and this decreases to 16 filters by the last layer.
 We use ELU for the activation functions between all layers to ensure differentiability, with the exception of the last layer, where we use a hyperbolic tangent function.

-Table \ref{parameters} lists the settings for the parameters in the experiments.
-All channels utilizing Brownian bridge (BB) are conditioned to start at -2 and end at 2.
+Table \ref{parameters} lists the settings for the manually tuned hyperparameters in the experiments.
+All channels utilizing Brownian bridge (BB) are conditioned to start at $-2$ and end at $2$.

-\subsection{Qualitative analysis}
+\subsection{Qualitative Analysis}

-\textbf{Moving MNIST. } From the results in Figure \ref{bmnist}, we see that channel 1 (fBM(\(H=0.1\))) captures the digit identity, whereas channel 2 (fBM(\(H=0.9\))) captures the motion. \\
+Figure \ref{bmnist} shows the results from swapping latent channels in the Moving MNIST dataset, where we see that channel 1 (fBM(\(H=0.1\))) captures the digit identity, whereas channel 2 (fBM(\(H=0.9\))) captures the motion.

 Figure \ref{fig:latent_vis} gives a visualization of the latent space (here we use two channels with $H = 0.1$ and two channels with $H = 0.9$).
 In our experiments, we observe that fBM channels with $H = 0.9$ are able to better capture motion in comparison to setting $H = 0.5$ (simple-symmetric random walk, cf. \cite{Grathwohl2016DisentanglingSA}).
-We hypothesize that shifting the value of $H$ away from that of the static channel sets the distributions apart and allows for better disentanglement. \\
+We hypothesize that shifting the value of $H$ away from that of the static channel sets the distributions apart and allows for better disentanglement.

-\textbf{Sprites. } In Figure \ref{sprites}, it is clear that channel 1 captures hair type, channel 2 captures armor type, channel 3 captures weapon type, and channel 4 captures body orientation.

-\textbf{Coloured dSprites. } In the examples in Figure \ref{cdsprites}, we observe that channel 2 captures shape, channel 3 captures scale, channel 4 captures orientation and position, and channel 5 captures color.
+Figures \ref{sprites} and \ref{cdsprites} show the results from swapping latent channels in the Sprites dataset and Coloured dSprites dataset respectively.

-\textbf{Remarks. } The disentanglement results were the best for Moving MNIST, where we were able to achieve perfect disentanglement in more than 90\% of the cases.
+\textbf{Discussion. } The disentanglement results were the best for Moving MNIST, where we achieved full disentanglement in more than 95\% of the cases.
 We were also able to consistently disentangle three or more features in Coloured dSprites and Sprites, but disentanglement of four or more features occurred less frequently due to their complexity.

-We found that including more channels than the number of factors of variation in the dataset improved disentanglement, even as the extra channels did not encode anything new.
-Finally, for the Coloured dSprites and Sprites dataset, we originally experimented with different combinations of fBMs (with varying $H$) and Brownian bridges, but found that simply using 4-5 channels of Brownian bridges gave comparable results.
+We found that including more channels than the number of factors of variation in the dataset improved disentanglement, even as the extra channels did not necessarily encode anything new.
+For the Coloured dSprites and Sprites dataset, we originally experimented with different combinations of fBMs (with varying $H$) and Brownian bridges, but found that simply using 4-5 channels of Brownian bridges gave comparable results.
+We observed that with complex videos not easily separated into static or dynamic content, incorporating multiple Brownian bridge channels each with different start and end points led to good disentanglement.
+We hypothesize that anchoring the start and end points of the sequence at various places in latent space ``spreads out" and improves the representation.